 Table of Contents

 One person’s idea of a beautiful meadow can be a pet parent’s nightmare.
-Those long-stemmed grasses are called foxtails, and they are downright hazardous for pets.
-The barbed seed heads of the foxtail can work into any part of your pet; they can dig into the skin, be inhaled and lodge into lungs, burrow into the spine, and can lead to death.
+Those long-stemmed grasses often contain foxtails (also called awns), and they are downright hazardous for pets.
+The barbed seed heads of the foxtail can work their way into any part of your pet.
+They can dig into the skin, be inhaled and lodge into the lungs, burrow into the spine, and can even lead to death.

 What is a Foxtail?

 A foxtail is a type of seedhead that occurs in several species of grass.
 Foxtails look like (wait for it) the tail of a fox, with layers of upward-facing spines protruding from the center.
-It is mostly found in the Western half of the U.S., but can pop up just about anywhere in North America.
-In drier western states, particularly California, foxtails are pretty common.
-You can find foxtails most often in open areas such as hiking trails, in overgrown parks and open fields.
+Foxtails are mostly found in drier western states but can pop up just about anywhere, primarily in open areas with tall grass such as hiking trails, overgrown parks, and open fields.

-Foxtails go beyond simple irritation because they’re not just tough seeds that don’t break down if eaten, they also migrate inside pet’s bodies if inhaled.
-An embedded foxtail can lead to serious infection for your dog or cat; they can cause discharge, abscesses, swelling, pain, and, worst of all, death.
+Foxtails go beyond a simple irritation because they’re tough seeds that don’t break down.
+An embedded or inhaled foxtail can lead to a serious infection for your dog or cat.
+They can cause discharge, abscesses, swelling, pain, and, worst of all, death.
 If you live around foxtails and your pet is displaying any of the following symptoms, visit your vet:

 - Ears: The most common spot!
-The usual symptoms include shaking, tilting, or scratching of the head.
-Some foxtails burrow deeply into the ear canal, so a trip to the vet isn’t off the table!
+The usual symptoms include head shaking, a head tilt, or scratching of the ear.
+Some foxtails burrow deeply into the ear canal so you may not be able to see them.

-- Nose & lungs: Runny nasal discharge that may be bloody and frequent, intense sneezing without other obvious symptoms of an allergy can mean that a foxtail is lodged in a nasal passage.
-There might also be gagging, difficulty breathing, and even sudden bad breath.
+- Nose: Nasal discharge that may contain blood or pus and frequent, intense sneezing can mean that a foxtail is lodged in a nasal passage.
+There might also be gagging, difficulty breathing, and bad breath.

 - Mouth: Excessive licking, drooling, gagging, swelling of the gums, and lack of appetite can be seen when a foxtail is lodged in a pet’s mouth.

-- Paws: Foxtails love to burrow in between toes!
-If your pup is limping after a walk or if your cat is gnawing at her feet, check to make sure there isn’t a foxtail lodged in the toe pad.
+- Paws: Foxtails love to burrow in between toes and paw pads!
+If your pup is limping after a walk or if your cat is gnawing at her feet, check to make sure there isn’t a foxtail lodged somewhere in a paw.

-- Eyes: Redness, watering, swelling, and pawing can mean a foxtail has burrowed into your pet’s eye.
+- Eyes: Redness, watering, swelling, and rubbing at an eye can mean a foxtail is lodged under an eyelid.
 Seek veterinary care immediately.

-- Genitals: Foxtails even find their way to this area, and can cause abscesses.
+- Genitals: Foxtails can even find their way to this area and can cause infections and abscesses.
 If you see your pet persistently licking at its genitals, foxtails could be the cause.

-Keep in mind, some foxtail injuries are fairly obvious – you should be able to see if a foxtail has effectively “stabbed” your pet’s eye or you see it lodged in their gums – but oftentimes you’ll have no idea that a foxtail is to blame for your pet’s symptoms.
-If you can’t easily remove the foxtail at home, or if your dog or cat is exhibiting any of the signs that could be related to the presence of an embedded or inhaled foxtail, see your vet asap.
+Keep in mind, some foxtail injuries are fairly obvious – you might be able to see a foxtail in your pet’s eye or lodged in their gums – but oftentimes you’ll have no idea that a foxtail is to blame for your pet’s symptoms.
+If you can easily remove the foxtail at home, great, but if your dog or cat is exhibiting any of the signs that could be related to the presence of an embedded or inhaled foxtail, see your vet asap.
 Not only are they uncomfortable for your pet, but they can also cause significant illness and injury, particularly if they are left untreated.

 How You Can Prevent Foxtail Issues

-Any pet can get foxtails in the ears, nose, eyes, or mouth, if they are outside in areas where they occur.
-The most common injuries from foxtails are seen in dogs with long ears and curly hair.
+Any pet can get foxtails if they are outside in areas where they occur.
+The most common injuries from foxtails are seen in dogs that run free in tall grass.
 You can prevent issues by doing the following:

-- Examine your pet’s coat during “foxtail season” (generally May through December), especially if you frequently visit open fields with overgrown grass.
-While you brush your dog, look closely for foxtails in fur.
+- Examine your pet’s coat after visiting areas with overgrown grass.
+While you brush your dog, look closely for foxtails in the fur.

-- Check paw pads – especially between the toes, as well as your pet’s face, ears, mouth and gums for foxtails.
+- Check paws for foxtails – especially between the toes and paw pads, as well as your pet’s face, ears, mouth, and gums.

 - Use tweezers to remove any seeds you can easily get to.
 If a foxtail is deeply embedded, or if the area around it is red or swollen, call your vet right away.
-Foxtails will not come out on their own, and have been known to burrow anywhere – brain, spine, eardrums, lungs, and kidneys.
+Deeply embedded foxtails will not come out on their own and have been known to burrow anywhere – including the brain, spine, eardrums, lungs, and kidneys.

 - Avoid walks through overgrown, grassy areas.
-Be especially watchful for foxtails at parks that aren’t landscaped and have uncut grass, and on hiking trails.
+Be especially watchful for foxtails at parks that have uncut grass and on hiking trails.

 - For hunting dogs, dogs in rural areas, and hiking/outdoorsy dogs — try these prevention aids:

-- Face Protection: OutFox Field Guard, a netted protective hood that keeps out a myriad of culprits from the eyes, ears, noses, and mouth.
+- Face Protection: OutFox Field Guard, a netted protective hood that keeps a myriad of culprits out of the eyes, ears, nose, and mouth.

 - Paw Protection: You’ll want to try protective dog booties, such as Ruffwear and Muttluks.
 Keep in mind that even if you use a hood or booties, you still need to check your dog’s coat.

-- Weed out any foxtail plants you find in your yard.
+- Weed out any foxtail-producing plants you find in your yard.

 - Consider a haircut!
-Trim your dog’s fur during foxtail season, especially if you’ve had foxtail issues in the past.
+Trim your dog’s fur so foxtails are easy to see, especially if you’ve had foxtail issues in the past.

 What Would a Foxtail Injury Cost?

-Depending on the severity of the foxtail issue, these injuries range anywhere from $500 for removal and care to $5,000+ for full surgery.
+Depending on the severity of the problem, treatment for foxtail injuries can range from under $100 for simple removal and medical care to $5,000+ for a complicated case that requires surgery.
 One Healthy Paws pet parent’s very fluffy husky, Rocky, had a foxtail incident that caused recurrent abscesses in the groin area.
-Vets discovered swelling around a puncture wound from four months prior, and suspected a migrating foxtail.
-After $5,905 in surgery to find the culprit, they removed the seed awn and the pup has since healed without another foxtail issue.
+Vets discovered swelling around a puncture wound from four months prior and suspected a migrating foxtail.
+After $5,905 in surgical costs to find the culprit, they removed the seed awn and the pup has since healed without another foxtail issue.
 Luckily, they had pet insurance and got reimbursed 90% of the treatment.